forgeflux-org/spec/rfc/2-rooms-and-events.md/2-rooms-and-events.md

 ## Rooms

-Rooms are the basic channels of communication in the Forge Fed protocol.
+Rooms are the basic channels of communication in the Forgeflux protocol.
 All forge-activity should be modeled based on rooms.
 Rooms are identified based on the `main forge` but all `main interfaces` should be capable of accommodating subscribing non-native interfaces.